Connor Wong Player Props: Red Sox vs. Rays

 Connor Wong At The Plate

-- Wong has gotten a hit in three of seven games this season, but he has no multi-hit games.
+- Wong has a hit in three of eight games played this season (37.5%), but no multi-hit games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.